 iMovR Lander Lite Standing Desk Review

-iMovR has managed to take the industry's #1-rated, premium-technology standing desk, the original Lander, keep 90% of the technology features and significantly lower the entry price with this new Lander Lite offering.
-Like the original, it's made entirely in the USA from the highest quality materials and highest precision robotic manufacturing techniques, resulting in a superior value to the consumer.
-We predict it'll vastly outsell the original Lander because now features like factory pre-assembly, Bluetooth-enabled height control paddle and smartphone app, built-in health coach, and the choice of 52 colors of Surf(x) 3D-laminated or solid wood desktops are accessible to a lot more users at this great price point.
+iMovR has managed to take the industry’s No. 1-rated, premium-technology standing desk, the original Lander, keep 90 percent of the technology features and significantly lower the entry price with this new Lander Lite offering.
+It’s a winner because of features like factory pre-assembly, Bluetooth-enabled height control paddle and smartphone app, built-in health coach, and the choice of over 50 colors of Surf(x) 3D-laminated or solid wood desktops resulting in superior value to consumers.

-Prices include free shipping in the Lower 48 states. iMovR desks are extraordinarily well-packed and shipped by freight to avoid the damage that is common with parcel shipping.
+Prices include free shipping in the Lower 48 states. iMovR desks are extraordinarily well-packed and shipped by freight to avoid common damage with parcel shipping.

 Precision dual-motor components from Linak